pazz/alot/docs/user/source/theming.rst

 .. note::
   Please make sure the identifier isn't the name of an actual tag, since this may introduce ambiguity when highlighting tags.
-More on that later.
+More on that `later`_.

 If you want highlighting for other threads as well, just add more rules to the
 dict: ::